Latinisation of liturgy: Debates and controversies

 Latinisation has been a source of significant theological and cultural debates.
 Critics argue that it marginalized local liturgical practices and created divisions within Christian communities.
 For example, the Coonan Cross Oath of 1653, a direct response to Latinisation, led to a schism among the Saint Thomas Christians, resulting in the formation of independent and Orthodox-aligned churches.

 Controversy arose in the Ukrainian Greek Catholic Church, where reforms issued in 1941 introduced rubrics borrowed from Russian practice, replacing customs that were sometimes incorrectly perceived as Latinised.
 Critics argue that this disrupted long-standing local traditions and weakened their theological symbolism.

 Theological concerns have also been raised about the imposition of Latin elements on Eastern liturgies.
 Many Eastern Christians viewed these practices as foreign and intrusive, disrupting the organic development of their traditions.
 Some Catholic theologians have criticized Latinisation for undermining the principles of inculturation and ecclesial diversity.

 Modern perspectives

 The Second Vatican Council marked a turning point in addressing the legacy of Latinisation.
 The decree Orientalium Ecclesiarum emphasized the importance of preserving the authentic traditions of Eastern Catholic Churches.
 It called for a return to their ancient liturgical, theological, and spiritual practices while discouraging further adoption of Latin customs.

 Efforts to reverse Latinisation have been uneven across Eastern Catholic Churches.
 For example, the Syro-Malabar Church has made strides in restoring its East Syriac heritage, though internal resistance persists.
 The Maronite Church has similarly undertaken reforms to recover its Syriac roots while retaining some Latin influences.
 In some parishes of the Ukrainian Greek Catholic Church, desire to keep Latinised practices caused schism in the Archeparchy of Lviv, clergy led by the excommunicated priest Vasyl Kovpak, founded the Society of Saint Josaphat to preserve these customs.

+Bishop Nicholas Samra, Eparchial Bishop of Newton in the USA, argues that "excessive Latinization, theologically as well as liturgically" remains in place within the Melkite Greek Catholic Church.